Lawrence Korb

-Lawrence J. Korb (born July 9, 1939, in New York City) is a senior fellow at the Center for American Progress and a senior adviser to the Center for Defense Information.
-He was formerly director of national security studies at the Council on Foreign Relations in New York.
+Lawrence Joseph Korb Sr. (July 9, 1939 – April 20, 2026) was an American Navy officer, academic, and political analyst who was a senior fellow at the Center for American Progress and a senior adviser to the Center for Defense Information.
+He was once director of national security studies at the Council on Foreign Relations in New York.

-Education and Naval service
+Education and naval service

 Korb attended the Athenaeum of Ohio, where he earned his bachelor of arts degree in 1961.
 Going on to St. John's University, he obtained his master's degree in 1962, before joining the U.S. Navy in 1962.
 Korb served on active duty for four years as a naval flight officer and was a crew member on a P-3 Orion surveillance plane in Vietnam.
 He later transferred to the Naval Reserve, and retired with the rank of Captain.
 On completing his active duty, Korb returned to graduate school, where he received his Ph.D. at the State University of New York Albany in 1969.
-Korb served as Associate Professor of Government at the U.S. Coast Guard Academy from 1971 to 1975 and later Professor of Management at the Naval War College in 1975–1980.
+Korb served as Associate Professor of Government at the U.S. Coast Guard Academy from 1971 to 1975 and later Professor of Management at the Naval War College from 1975 to 1980.

 Government career

 Korb served as adviser to the Reagan–Bush election committee in 1980 and was then appointed Assistant Secretary of Defense (Manpower, Reserve Affairs, Installations and Logistics) from 1981 to 1985.
 In that position, he administered about 70 percent of the defense budget.
-For his service he was awarded the Department of Defense's medal for Distinguished Public Service.
+For his service he was awarded the Department of Defense Medal for Distinguished Public Service.